How do I view Flash player content in my web browser?03 October 2019 Back to results

 Each browser handles Flash differently.
 The links below should give you information on how to enable/switch Flash back on, if it’s been disabled, on different browsers.
 You can also find further help on the Adobe Flash Player help page(Opens new window).

-- Chrome - If you're using Chrome you can carry out the following steps on the Aegon login page.
+- Chrome - If you're using Chrome you can carry out the following steps on the Aegon Retirement Choices and One Retirement login page.
 Flash can only be used in Chrome on a desktop or laptop computer.

 Alternative solution for Chrome

-- Open Chrome and select the 3 vertical dots at the top right hand corner under the red “X”.
+- Open Chrome and select the three vertical dots at the top right hand corner under the red “X”.

 - Scroll to the bottom of the page and select the option to show advanced settings.